coetus-jd/death-star-raid/README.md

 ## :open_book: About
-This game is a re-implementation of the River Raid with inspiration on Star Wars using the Canvas API.
+This game is a re-implementation of the River Raid game with inspiration on Star Wars, using the Canvas API.

 ## :bricks: This project was built with:
 - [JavaScript](https://en.wikipedia.org/wiki/JavaScript)